 Roth IRAs vs. traditional IRAs spousal contribution

 The terms for spousal IRA contributions are also different for Roth IRAs and traditional IRAs when it comes to income.
 For example, there is no income limit for spousal IRA contributions with a traditional IRA, but there are income limits set in place for those making spousal IRA contributions to a Roth IRA.
-For married couples that make up to $189,000, the yearly contribution limit is $6,000 and $7,000 for those over 50 years of age.
-Married couples that make over $199,000 do not qualify for spousal contributions to a Roth IRA, but they are still eligible to make spousal contributions to a traditional IRA.
+For married couples that make up to $228,000, the yearly contribution limit is $6,500 and $7,500 for those over 50 years of age.

 If you or someone you know is considering contributing to a spousal IRA, make sure you have reviewed the different eligibility requirements for a Roth IRA and a traditional IRA.
 For more education, reach out to Quest Trust Specialist.
 For advice, reach out to a CPA or Financial Advisor.